fastoch/DevOps_Full_Course/README.md

 And now, our image can be pulled from DockerHub by anyone, given we've published it to a public registry.
 If we made our registry private, any member of our team with access to this registry can pull our image.

+>[!note]
+Nerdctl is a Docker-compatible command-line interface (CLI) for containerd.
+>It provides familiar Docker-like commands while leveraging containerd's runtime for container management.

 ## Running a container from our image

 ```bash